rovh/Noter/README.md

-# Noter
+# <a name="noter">Noter</a>
 Noter is an add-on created to increase productivity in Blender by organizing the workflow.

 ---

 With Noter you can:

 * Annotate a specific object, scene or file(.blend).

+* Create notes lists for the object or scene.

 * Save the text in the Blender itself so that it will be available in any file(.blend).

-* Create note system using nodes.
+* Create notes tree using nodes.
 Thus, you can do something like a schema that will represent a chain of actions, for example, for one user or for the second if you work in a team.

 * Enable Noter Splash Screen for file(.blend) so as not to forget if there is anything unfinished left when you open a file(.blend).